RangerRick/cordova-plugin-generic-password/README.md

 ## Properties

-- OnePassword.findLoginForUrl(succesCallback, errorCallback, url)
+- GenericPassword.findLoginForUrl(succesCallback, errorCallback, url)
-- OnePassword.storeLoginForUrl(succesCallback, errorCallback, username, password, url, title, sectionTitle)
+- GenericPassword.storeLoginForUrl(succesCallback, errorCallback, username, password, url, title, sectionTitle)

 ## Usage

-You **do not** need to reference any JavaScript, the Cordova plugin architecture will add a OnePassword object to your root automatically when you build.
+You **do not** need to reference any JavaScript, the Cordova plugin architecture will add a GenericPassword object to your root automatically when you build.

 Ensure you use the plugin after your `deviceready` event has been fired.